ovotech/kiss/README.md

 We release binaries for the client.
 Please check the releases.

-We don't provide any public images for the server.
+We don't provide any public images for the server, but it should be trivial to build your own.
+Check our `./.github/workflows/build-release.yaml` if you're lost.

 ## Tokens